Alessandro Gassmann: Career

-He debuted at 17 in the autobiographical film Di padre in figlio, written and directed with his father, under whose tutoring he later studied in the Theatre Workshop of Florence.
-Among his theatrical activity, he was noted for his playing in Pier Paolo Pasolini's Affabulazione (1984).
+He debuted at age 17 in the autobiographical film Di padre in figlio, written and directed with his father, under whose tutoring he later studied in the Theatre Workshop of Florence.
+Among his theatrical activities, he was noted for his playing in Pier Paolo Pasolini's Affabulazione (1984).

-In 1996 he began an artistic partnership with his friend Gianmarco Tognazzi with whom he co-acted in popular movies like Uomini senza donne, Facciamo festa, Teste di cocco, Lovest, I miei più cari amici and Natale a Beverly Hills, in the theatrical version of Some Like It Hot and as dubbers of the Disney cartoon Eldorado.

-In 1997 he won international acclaim with Ferzan Özpetek's Hamam.
+In 1996, he began an artistic partnership with his friend Gianmarco Tognazzi with whom he co-acted in popular movies like Uomini senza donne, Facciamo festa, Teste di cocco, Lovest, I miei più cari amici and Natale a Beverly Hills, in the theatrical version of Some Like It Hot and as dubbers of the Disney cartoon The Road to El Dorado.
+In 1997, he won international acclaim with Ferzan Özpetek's Hamam.

-He was subsequently chosen by Yves Saint Laurent as testimonial for his perfume Opium, and posed in a nude calendar for the Italian magazine Max.
+He was subsequently chosen by Yves Saint Laurent as a testimonial for his perfume Opium, and posed in a nude calendar for the Italian magazine Max.
 He also became a testimonial for Lancia of Musa, as well as appearing in an ad for the Glen Grant liquor.
 As an actor, he worked for several TV miniseries and, in France, in the action movie Transporter 2 (opposite Jason Statham), produced by Luc Besson.
 In 2006, Gassmann appeared in the comedy Non prendere impegni stasera.

 He then took part in TV dramas such as Piccolo mondo antico, Le stagioni del cuore, La guerra è finita and La Sacra Famiglia; he also acted in the US action film Transporter 2 and in Italy in the comedy Non prendere impegni stasera.